 The City maintains for its employees a deferred compensation plan (Deferred Comp Plan) under provisions of the Internal Revenue Code Section 457.
 The Deferred Comp Plan, available to all full-time employees, allows participants to defer a portion of their salary until future years.
 Deferred Comp Plan assets are held in trust for the exclusive benefit of participants and their beneficiaries.
 The City has very little administrative involvement, performs no investing function, and has no fiduciary responsibility for the Deferred Comp Plan.
-All amounts of compensation deferred under the Deferred Comp Plan, all property and rights purchased with those amounts, and all income attributable to those amounts, property, or rights are solely the property and rights of the participants and are not subject to claims of the City's creditors.
+All amounts of compensation deferred under the Deferred Comp Plan, all property and rights are solely the property and rights of the participants and are not subject to claims of the City's creditors.
 Accordingly, these Deferred Comp Plan assets are not reported as a part of these financial statements.